 1. Pathway Lighting

-Starting your lighting journey with pathway lights is like tipping your toe into the lake.
-It gives a sense of how beneficial outdoor lights are.
+Starting your outdoor lighting design with pathway lights is like tipping your toe into the lake.
+It gives a small sense of how beneficial outdoor lights are.

-2. Dock/Deck Lighting
+2. Dock/Deck Lights

 The luxurious part is the mesmerizing reflection on the water and the beautiful scenery boaters will pass by.
-Illumination will quickly transform a plain wooden dock to a gorgeous lakeside pier.
+Illumination will quickly transform a plain wooden deck to a gorgeous lakeside pier.

-Grab a couple of lawn chairs, bring your Bluetooth speaker, and you’re set for a night of stargazing.
+Grab a couple of chairs, bring your Bluetooth speaker, and you’re set for a night of stargazing.

-3. Highlight Surrounding Nature
+3. Highlight Nature

-Nature is the driving force to purchase cabins/cottages.
-Don’t overshadow it with lighting, compliment it or better yet, highlight it through illumination.
+Nature is the driving force to purchase cottages.
+Don’t overshadow it with lighting; compliment it or better yet, highlight it through illumination.
 The design team at Nightscapes of Muskoka are experts at perfecting illumination so it’s eye catching, not overpowering.

 Both are simple touches that provide enough light for you to enjoy the outdoors, but neither take away from the view.